mun4h/Vulnerabiltymanagement/README.md

 <p align="center">
 Set a Virtual Machine  </p>
 </p>
-Windows 10 iso can be downloaded from <a href="https://www.tenable.com/products/nessus/nessus-essentials">here</a>
+I will be using VMware to host the Virtual Machine VMware can be downloaded <a href="https://www.vmware.com/ca/products/workstation-player.html">here</a> and Windows 10 download tool can be downloaded from <a href="https://www.microsoft.com/en-ca/software-download/windows10">here</a>
 <!--
  ```diff
 - text in red